-Register’s 90th Anniversary Edition Hand Delivered to Pope Francis
+Register’s 90th Anniversary Edition Hand-Delivered to Pope Francis

 Blogs | Nov.
 27, 2017

-Register’s 90th Anniversary Edition Hand Delivered to Pope Francis
+Register’s 90th Anniversary Edition Hand-Delivered to Pope Francis

 Shows delight at receiving the newspaper as he greets Rome correspondent Edward Pentin on the papal plane to Burma.